PLAYER WELFARE

 You are not alone.
 There is always someone to hear your pain and problems, and to help you keep safe.
 Here are a number of links to organisations that provide support services to people suffering mental health issues or family members looking for assistance to help a loved one.

-The Banksia Project is a mental health organisation that provides individuals with the tools and knowledge to improve their mental health and wellness.
 Through its free support network services called Growth Rooms, it encourages the community to share, connect and learn how to cope with daily challenges in a safe, judgement free environment.

 The Banksia Project aims to enable peak performance on the field by ensuring players and staff at SUFC are supported immensely off the field.
 Program Director, Jack Jones is a former SUFC player and Coach.
 Jack is available for any player who wants to talk.
 It doesn’t have to be rugby related, it could be study, work, or home life.